Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

 **Student and beginner programmer, just starting his journey to become Full Stack and be able to use the technology to impact people's lives and change the world.**

 - 🏫 Currently on Analysis and Systems Development College at Cruzeiro do Sul.
-- 🧠 Learning everything i can, at the moment im learning HTML and CSS, soon i will update my anotations.
+- 🧠 Learning everything i can, at the moment im learning HTML, CSS, JavaScript and JQuery, soon i will update my anotations.
 - 📚 Beginner and always learning, every help and tip is welcome.
 - 💬 Ask me anything ;)
 - 🐉🎲  Games, Calisthenic, Nerdy and everything that is good.